 Some day in the far distant future the BSA Scout Program may adopt the

 present Venture policy of offering a standard Uniform but allowing each

 individual Unit to vary according to their needs.
 This practice seems to

-be working fine for Venture, with many Units using the kewl Official green
+be working fine for Venture, with most Units in my area using the kewl

 In the meantime, why ask outsiders to approve what your Troop's PLC decides

-We have been using various brands of Olive Nylon Zip-Off pants for 3 years
+We have been using various brands of olive-colored Nylon Zip-Off Cargo

-Scouting activities.
-We belive that a good Uniform is most important
+suitable for outdoor Scouting activities.
+We belive that a good Uniform is

-outdoors, where *real* Scouting takes place.
-A practical Uniform that
+most important outdoors, where *real* Scouting takes place.
+A practical

-SCREAMS "High Adventure" also promotes group cohesiveness back home and
+Uniform that SCREAMS "High Adventure" promotes group cohesiveness and will

 For a comparison chart of some of the different Zip-Off brands see: